skehlet/hammerspoon/README.md

 # My [hammerspoon](http://www.hammerspoon.org/) config.

-This is working on macOS Monterey (12.3.1) and Hammerspoon 0.9.97.
+This is working on macOS Ventura (13.2) and Hammerspoon 0.9.97.

 ## Window Management via keypresses